 In line with the general trend to introduce ever faster long lenses combined with VR/OS, which also adds considerably to price, Sigma's official recommendation for replacement is the APO HSM 120-300 mm f/2.8 EX OS.

-However, given this lens' MSRP of USD 4.700, such a so-called "recommendation" is outright preposterous.
+However, given this lens’ MSRP of USD 4.700, this so-called “recommendation” is outright preposterous.

 That said - unlike most other Sigmas - this lens does not only autofocus with the 1.4x EX teleconverter, but also with the 2x EX TC at the loss of two stops (f/2.8 becomes f/5.6), which would make it an interesting option, if it were not for its elevated price.